Kinesiology

 • Zwetsloot, J.J., D. Zheng, W. Pories, K. MacDonald, and G.L.
 Dohm.
 Link between PKCb and IRS-1 serine phosphorylation in obese human skeletal muscle.
 American Diabetes Association Annual Meeting 2005, San Diego, CA. Diabetes, 54 (Supplement 1), A324, #1335-P, 2005.

-Title: Senior Lecturer, PhD, Bioenergetics, Director, Departmental Honors in Public Health, Graduate Faculty (Affiliate), Vice Chair of Faculty Senate
+Title: Senior Lecturer, PhD, Bioenergetics, Graduate Faculty (Affiliate), Vice Chair of Faculty Senate

 Email address: Email me